 AUT is a young, dynamic, diverse and industry-connected university for the changing world.
 We have a rich institutional history stretching back over 100 years and we have been a university since 2000.
-We are now the second largest university in New Zealand, are ranked amongst the top 2% of universities world-wide, and amongst the top international universities aged under 50 years.
+We are now the second largest university in New Zealand, ranked among the top 1.2% of universities world-wide and the third highest ranked university in New Zealand, and among the top international universities aged under 50 years.

 We take pride in making university education accessible to everyone.
 Providing a welcoming, collegial and collaborative environment underpinned by a culture of respect and consideration for others is at the core of AUT’s mission to create great graduates.

 Our teaching staff are committed to providing challenging, useful and accessible advanced education that can be applied in the real world.
-In 2017 we enrolled 29,000 students from 150 countries and awarded 7400 qualifications, including 770 master’s and 110 doctorates.
+In 2018 we enrolled 29,250 students from 137 countries and awarded 7,182 qualifications including 839 master’s and 128 doctorates.
 Yet, the barriers to entry into university education for low-income students have never been greater.
 The cost of living is increasing at a far greater rate than students’ access to financial resource.

 When our students are making an investment in time, commitment and money to expand their capabilities through an education here, AUT is committed to supporting them when they need it - particularly those facing financial hardship and unable to rely on others for additional income.
 Sometimes they are the first in their family to strive for a university degree and their ability to influence their communities and create positive impact in New Zealand cannot be underestimated.

 Your giving to AUT will help us deliver rich educational experiences on campus and in industry and community settings here and overseas.
 It will support students inspired to test boundaries through research, challenge established theories, break new ground and discover what is possible.
 Whether you make a financial commitment or are able to give your time and skills, all of us can help the university and its community by paying it forward.